fitushar/SYN-LUNGS/README.md

 **Abstract:** AI models for lung cancer screening struggle with data scarcity, limiting generalizability and clinical applicability.
 Generative models for image synthesis are constrained by training data variability.
 We introduce SYN-LUNGS, a framework for generating high-quality 3D CT images with detailed annotations.
 SYN-LUNGS integrates XCAT3 phantoms for digital twin generation, X-Lesions for nodule simulation (varying size, location, appearance), and DukeSim for CT image formation with vendor and parameter variability.
 The dataset includes **3,072** nodule images from **1,044** simulated CT scans, **512** lesions, and **174** digital twins.
 Effectiveness was shown for nodule detection, segmentation, cancer classification, and synthesis.
 Models trained on clinical + simulated data outperform clinical-only models, with **10%** improvement in detection, **2–9%** in segmentation, **2–9%** in classification and enhanced synthesis.
 By integrating anatomy-informed simulations, this work facilitates future AI model development such as for rare disease representation and model reliability.

-**Results**:
-* Detection: 10% improvement over clinical-only models
-* Segmentation: 2–9% improvement in Dice scores
-* Classification: AUC improved by 2–9%
-* Synthesis: Enhanced control over nodule type and size

 **Citation**
-If you use SYN-LUNGS in your research, please cite:
 ```ruby
 @article{tushar2025synlungs,
   title={SYN-LUNGS: Towards Simulating Lung Nodules with Anatomy-Informed Digital Twins for AI Training},